imixs/imixs-workflow/src/site/markdown/deployment/tomee.md

 * Install Mysql version 5.7.20 (CE)
 * created the database imixs in MySQL

-* changed the persistence details in persistence.xml in source of imixs-jsf-example-4.0.12
+**Note:** You can change the details of the persistence.xml located in _/src/main/resourceses/META-INF_ if necessary.
+In most cases, however, there is no need for it.